-In an effort to update the existing safe harbor for warranties at 42 CFR 1001.952(g) and to promote higher value items covered by warranties, we propose to modify the safe harbor to: (i) protect warranties for one or more items and related services upon certain conditions; (ii) exclude beneficiaries from the reporting requirements applicable to buyers; and (iii) define "warranty" directly and not by reference to 15 U.S.C. § 2301(6).
-We also propose to make a technical correction to paragraph (3)(i) to change the text from "paragraphs (a)(1) and (a)(2) of this section."
+In an effort to update the existing safe harbor for warranties at 42 CFR 1001.952(g) and to promote higher value items covered by warranties, we propose to modify the safe harbor to: (i) Protect warranties for one or more items and related services upon certain conditions; (ii) exclude beneficiaries from the reporting requirements applicable to buyers; and (iii) define "warranty" directly and not by reference to 15 U.S.C.
+2301(6).
+We also propose to make a technical correction to paragraph (3)(i) to change the text from "paragraphs (a)(1) and (a)(2) of this section" to "paragraphs (g)(1) and (g)(2) of this section."
 For ease of reference, we propose to amend the safe harbor by moving the undesignated definition at the end of the safe harbor to a new paragraph (g)(7).